 Take your time and get to know each other.
 Understand each other’s desires.
 The better the understanding and communication is in the bedroom, the more that this will foster romantic connection, and vice versa.

-Please realize that physical intimacy does not begin and end in the bedroom (or shower, or on kitchen table!).
+Please realize that physical intimacy does not begin and end in the bedroom (or shower, or on the kitchen table!).
 Sexual intimacy begins with communication, safety and small physical gestures of caring.